Tokamak: Particle inventory

 Plasma discharges within the tokamak's vacuum chamber consist of energized ions and atoms.
 The energy from these particles eventually reaches the inner wall of the chamber through radiation, collisions, or lack of confinement.
 The heat from the particles is removed via conduction through the chamber's inner wall to a water-cooling system, where the heated water proceeds to an external cooling system through convection.

-Turbomolecular or diffusion pumps allow for particles to be evacuated from the bulk volume and cryogenic pumps, consisting of a liquid helium-cooled surface, serve to effectively control the density throughout the discharge by providing an energy sink for condensation to occur.
-When done correctly, the fusion reactions produce large amounts of high energy neutrons.
-Being electrically neutral and relatively tiny, the neutrons are not affected by the magnetic fields nor are they stopped much by the surrounding vacuum chamber.
+Turbomolecular or diffusion pumps allow for particles to be evacuated from the bulk volume, and cryogenic pumps, consisting of a liquid-helium-cooled surface, serve to effectively control the density throughout the discharge by providing an energy sink for condensation to occur.
+When done correctly, the fusion reactions produce large amounts of high-energy neutrons.
+Being electrically neutral and relatively tiny, the neutrons are not affected by the magnetic fields, nor are they stopped much by the surrounding vacuum chamber.

 The neutron flux is reduced significantly at a purpose-built neutron shield boundary that surrounds the tokamak in all directions.
-Shield materials vary but are generally materials made of atoms which are close to the size of neutrons because these work best to absorb the neutron and its energy.
+Shield materials vary but are generally made of atoms which are close to the size of neutrons, because these work best to absorb the neutron and its energy.
 Good candidate materials include those with much hydrogen, such as water and plastics.
 Boron atoms are also good absorbers of neutrons.
-Thus, concrete and polyethylene doped with boron make inexpensive neutron shielding materials.
+Thus, concrete and polyethylene doped with boron make inexpensive neutron-shielding materials.

-Once freed, the neutron has a relatively short half-life of about 10 minutes before it decays into a proton and electron with the emission of energy.
-When the time comes to actually try to make electricity from a tokamak-based reactor, some of the neutrons produced in the fusion process would be absorbed by a liquid metal blanket and their kinetic energy would be used in heat transfer processes to ultimately turn a generator.
+Once freed, the neutron has a half-life of about 10 minutes before it decays into a proton, electron, and antineutrino with the emission of energy.
+When the time comes to actually try to make electricity from a tokamak-based reactor, some of the neutrons produced in the fusion process would be absorbed by a liquid-metal blanket, and their kinetic energy would be used in heat-transfer processes to ultimately turn a generator.